NoraCodes/nora.codes/content/post/what_is_rust_unsafe.md

 who implemented `Rc` did not mark it as thread safe.
 If they had, that would be "unsound": a false promise of safety.

-### When is Unsafe Rust Necessary?

-Unsafe Rust is needed whenever performing an operation that might cause one of those two rules mentioned above to be violated.
-For example,
 ## On Whose Shoulders Does It Fall?

 So, we come back to the point I made above - **yes**, the Rust language's utility is built